 The short-term sales culture

-Much like a great deal of poor direct marketing activity, the episodes cited above appear to their authors to generate a worthwhile return if (a frequently very small) proportion of target customers respond.
-What these organizations presumably fail to measure, however, is the impact on the vast majority of recipients of the ‘offer’, who are not only not interested in it, but are offended by the irrelevant and time-wasting exchange.
+Much like a great deal of poor direct marketing activity, the episodes cited above appear to their authors to generate a worthwhile return if (an often very small) proportion of target customers respond.
+What these organizations presumably fail to measure, however, is the impact on all the other (often the vast majority of) recipients of the ‘offer’, who are not only not interested in it, but are offended by the irrelevant and time-wasting exchange.

 The facile questions asked by the businesses cited earlier result in a growing feeling of resentment towards those brands, which lack respect for the customer.
-Many stores are creating huge numbers of frustrated customers every week, forced to use self-service tills because of the shrinking number of manned tills and subsequent long queues: ‘unexpected item in the bagging area’ has become a short-hand for an indifferent cost-focused culture.
+For a while, supermarkets created huge numbers of frustrated customers every week, forced to use self-service tills because of the shrinking number of manned tills and subsequent long queues: ‘unexpected item in the bagging area’ became a short-hand for an indifferent cost-focused culture.
+Eventually it occurred to these chains that perhaps only a minority of customers was interested in the self-checkout facilities.

 The endless attempts by incentivised staff to ‘upsell’; the mindless, pushy, repetitive recording you are forced to listen to as you wait on the phone; and all the other exasperating experiences, are the result of organizational cultures fixated by the achievement of short-term sales targets.
 The lost customers, lost sales and damaged brand equity are presumably never calculated.